heyJoshLee/javascript_word_search/readme.md

-# Javascript words earch generator / game
+# Javascript word search generator / game

 Use word/clue pairs in a list to generate word search for printouts or to just play online